3 ALL NATURAL cleaning recipes you will LOVE!

 Until recently, I kept whatever company owns Windex in business.
 The father in My Big Fat Greek Wedding had nothing on me.
 I used it to clean almost everything.
 So a couple years ago when my friend told me she cleaned her windows, mirrors, floors, counters, etc. with water and vinegar I thought she was CRAZY!
 Until I tried it, that is.
 Ever since then I have studied and learned more and more about how harmful some commercial cleaners are.
-Through experimenting with different natural cleaners, I have come to LOVE these 3 recipes and I know you will as well!
+Through experimenting with different natural cleaners, I have come to LOVE these 3 all natural cleaning recipes and I know you will as well!
 They have no chemicals, no artificial anything, you can feel totally good about having your kids use them, in fact it just may improve their attitudes in the process from the ingredient’s aromatherapy benefits!

 This first one is BY FAR my kid’s favorite!
 When I first introduced this to my kids, they were fighting over who got to clean the toilet!
 Who wouldn’t with a name like this.